aidardigital/Dev-Sec-Ops/README.md

 # **About This Repo**

-Important Note: It is educational.
+Note: It is for educational purpose.
 Use source codes as-is at your own risk by own liability.
 Understand what are you doing.
 Limit any impact.

 Examples of Development Security Operations (DevSecOps), e.g., vulnerability scanning, penetration testing, threat analysis, tools, techniques.